MarkRotchell/Python-project-as-part-of-MSc-Data-Science/README.md

 # Python Project - Part of MSc Data Science

 This repo contains the Python project I completed as part of my studies towards a MSc Data Science.
-For this work I received full marks - the full feedback can be found in MARK ROTCHELL.pdf.
+My marks and feedback can be found in MARK ROTCHELL.pdf.
 The requirements are set out below exactly as they were by the universtity.
 The main file is cities.py.

 # Traveling Salesman